Safe Image Search (Safe Images)

-Not only are all images properly filtered using safe search, the nature of the websites associated with image results are also screened to prevent users from landing on a site that may contain harmful content – even if the image that brought them to the site is innocent.
+Not only are all images properly filtered using safe search, the nature of the websites associated with image results are also screened.
+This prevents users from landing on a site that may contain harmful content, even if the image that brought them to the site is innocent.

 The image search results on KidzSearch provide safe content designed specifically for kids.
 What makes these results unique is that they are all filtered using multiple layers of screening.

 At the top layer is a keyword checker that makes sure the search term is safe enough to proceed further.
 We have proprietary algorithms that are able to detect inappropriate search queries based on many factors that include spelling variations and grammar tenses.

 KidzSearch is constantly updating our listed of blocked terms and we get daily feedback to improve it from our many users.

 Once a search term is approved to proceed, our next layer of filtering relies on a set of editorially selected handpicked websites that we trust to return safe image results.